halogenjs/view/Readme.md

 Push style template system for Halogen (and probably Backbone) models, allowing strict model/view separation.

-You get 'if', 'if-not', 'hb-trigger', 'hb-click-toggle', 'hb-with' and 'hb-bind' as the only custom attributes you need to learn [See paper on this subject](http://www.cs.usfca.edu/~parrt/papers/mvc.templates.pdf).
+You get 'if', 'if-not', 'hal-trigger', 'hal-click-toggle', 'hal-with' and 'hal-bind' as the only custom attributes you need to learn [See paper on this subject](http://www.cs.usfca.edu/~parrt/papers/mvc.templates.pdf).

 ## Features

 - Logicless moustache-eseque templates for attributes and innertext.
 - Define your own custom helpers to do advanced string processing
 - Hypermedia extensions: Automatically insert href attributes for recognised rels.
-- 'hb-trigger' custom attribute to trigger Halogen events on a model
+- 'hal-trigger' custom attribute to trigger Halogen events on a model
 - 'if' custom attribute to conditionally display elements.
-- 'hb-bind' custom attribute to link an input to a model attribute
+- 'hal-bind' custom attribute to link an input to a model attribute
-- 'hb-with' to change scope of a template and render out collections (partials, in effect)
+- 'hal-with' to change scope of a template and render out collections (partials, in effect)
 - API for adding additional attributes for when you HAVE to touch the DOM.

 ## Example